Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-kronecker.rst

 Inputs
 ------

-It accepts input matrices in COLUMN major order.
-The leading dimension of the input matrices have to be an integer multiple of vector size, where:
+It accepts input matrices in column-major order.
+The leading dimension of the input matrices has to be an integer multiple of the vector size, where:

    #.
-The leading dimension in a COLUMN major order is ROWS.
+The leading dimension in a column-major order is rows.
    #.
 The vector size is data type dependent.
 Please see table :ref:`KRONECKER_output_type` for the vector size.

 Super Sample Rate (SSR)